A Guide to Centerpieces for Rectangular Tables

 Whether it's a classic ballad, a romantic contemporary hit, or something unique to you, the most important thing is that it holds special meaning for both of you.
 See below for some songs our past clients have used for their first dance for some inspiration!

-You can also check out our playlists for First Dance Songs and Wedding Ceremony Songs here!
+You can also check out our playlists for Parent Dance Songs and Wedding Ceremony Songs here!

 THE ULTIMATE FIRST DANCE SONG LIST